-WILLIAM CLARK offers internships from September to December, January to May, and June to August.
+WILLIAM CLARK offers internships from January to May, June to August, and September to December.

-Interns report directly to Mr. Clark on a flexible schedule for a minimum of 10 hours per week in his office in the Flatiron District of New York City, develop an eye for literary merit as well as commercial viability, and gain valuable experience and exposure in the international publishing community.
-Responsibilities include: preparation of detailed readers reports for discussion; aid in development of book projects; and minimal clerical work.
-Internships are unpaid, though college credit is possible.
+Interns report directly to Mr. Clark on a flexible schedule for a minimum of 15 hours per week in his office or remotely, develop an eye for literary merit as well as commercial viability, and gain familiarity with the terms and conditions of publishing agreements.
+Responsibilities include learning how to: evaluate manuscript submissions; develop and edit book proposals; and communicate with authors, editors, and others.
+The internship is unpaid.

-Interested individuals in their junior year of college or later should apply in the month preceding the internship period by email to with the subject line: “Intern Application."
-The email should include: the reasons why the applicant is interested in working in a literary agency; the last five works of non-fiction and fiction read; and a resume in the body of the email (no attachments are accepted).
+Interested individuals in their second year of college or later may apply by email to with the subject line: “Intern Application: [specify January, June, or September].”
+The email should include: the reasons why the applicant is interested in working in a literary agency; the last five works of non-fiction read; a resume; and a writing sample no longer than five pages, preferably of literary analysis.